 A static sling can help treat a variety of ailments that accompany facial paralysis.
 These include the following:

 - Regaining control over inner gum biting and drooling

 During this procedure, a structure similar to that of a tendon is taken from the thighs to aid in the creation of a laugh line.
 To perform the procedure, an experienced facial paralysis surgeon will make an incision in front of the ear that heals extremely well.
 Then, the tendon is properly placed underneath the skin and will not be visible at all.
 Some patients may elect to undergo facelift procedure to further create symmetry and improve differential aging process.

 Following this type of procedure, the patient usually sees a significant improvement in facial symmetry, as well as symmetry of the lips and mouth.

-Unfortunately, the facial nerve may be severed due to trauma, tumor, or surgery.
-Facial nerve repair may be performed if the two ends can be identified.
-When the nerve cannot be reattached, your surgeon may perform a nerve graft, in which a nerve is harvested from a different area of the patient’s body and reconnected to the severed facial nerve.
+When the facial nerve cannot be reattached, a facial plastic and reconstructive surgeon may perform a nerve graft in which a nerve is harvested from a different area of the patient’s body and reconnected to the severed facial nerve.

 Following nerve repair, the recovery process can be slow and requires patience, though it can be different for every patient.

 The temporalis tendon transfer is one of the most common ways to improve facial symmetry and allow dynamic restoration of the smile.
 This procedure is an excellent one-stage option that can improve symmetry, reduce functional deficits associated with facial paralysis, and provide dynamic smile mechanism.
 The procedure is typically performed as an outpatient same day surgery and patients with complete facial paralysis are candidates.

 The procedure is performed by taking advantage of the muscles that allow us to chew.
 The temporalis muscle’s tendon is attached to the corner of the mouth through limited incisions restoring symmetry and function.